Why travel with Untamed Borders?

 I am a single person, do I pay a single person supplement?

 We welcome single people on our trips.
-In fact the majority of our clients are single.
+In fact, the majority of our clients are single travellers.
 They do not have to pay a single supplement but we will ask them to share with another member of the group.

 How many people will there be in the group?

-We travel with a maximum of 12 people in each trip to Pakistan and 9 people in each trip to Afghanistan.
+We travel with a maximum of 10 people on each trip to Pakistan and 8 people on each trip to Afghanistan.
 None of us at Untamed Borders have ever worked with groups bigger than this and, to be frank, large tour groups do not sound like much fun for us.
-Apart from our own self interest, small groups allow greater interaction with people we meet and result in less disruption to the local population.
-With 2 team leaders we have much greater flexibility and the freedom to split the group if people want to see different things.
+Apart from our own self-interest, small groups allow greater interaction with people we meet and result in less disruption to the local population.
+With 2 team leaders, we have much greater flexibility and the freedom to split the group if people want to see different things.

 What is included?